 The total time it will take to open Whitewater Grocery Co. is dependent on many factors: how quickly we build our Ownership, securing a location, getting financing, and hiring a talented General Manager.
 All of these key pieces must be in place to open the grocery store and, as in any big undertaking, we will encounter both triumphs and challenges along the way which affect the overall timing of the project.

-We began our organizing late in 2015 and officially incorporated in March 2017.
+We began our organizing late in 2015 and officially incorporated on April 4, 2017.
 Our Articles of Incorporation and the Bylaws of the Whitewater Grocery Co. are available for your reference.
 Through the process, we’ve taken advantage of the vast resources available to help new community owned stores get off the ground and open with success.
 There is nothing more important than doing this right and we have a great model for the right way.
 The “cookbook”, as we refer to it, is a development model based on best practices in establishing a new cooperative grocery store.
 We first learned about this cookbook at the 2016 Up & Coming Food Co-Op Conference and we have been following it ever since.
 We know that by following the recipes in this model, we’ll be cooking up a grocery store that will thrive in our community!

 2017 by Numbers